omosedebassey/Identifying-Key-Drivers-of-Supply-Chain-Disruptions/README.md

 | Disruption Type | **0.475** | **< 0.001** | Significant |
 | Product Category | 0.0056 | 0.745 | Not significant |

-**Finding:** Severity is driven by disruption type, not product category.
+**Findings:** Severity is driven by disruption type, not product category.

 ---